seektan/jiguang.github.com/index.md

 ---
 layout: page
-title: Hello cruel world!
+title: Life is like an Unidentified Fucking Object
-tagline: Life is like a box of chocolates, you never know what you're gonna get.
+tagline: is that an UFO?
 ---
 {% include JB/setup %}